MelkoCollective/CDL_2020/Project_2_VQE_Molecules/README.md

 business-related questions are suggested in the above.

 ## S1_Classical_Methods
+We employ a variety of different classical algorithms for calculating the molecular bond energy.
+The choice of algorithm is based on a tradeoff between speed and accuracy.
+These methods give us an anchor to help us calibrate and understand our smaller scale quantum experiments.

 ## S2_Hamiltonian_gen
+Generating the qubit hamiltonian requires mapping the fermonic states to qubit states through Jordan-Wigner transformation.
+The qubit hamiltonian produces the number of orbitals needed to represent the molecule and therefore the number of qubits required.
+We then tapper the hamiltonian to reduce the number of qubits required to represent the molecule.
+The elements of the tapered hamiltonian are then used to generate a matrix.
+The eigenvalues are then calculated from this matrix.

 ## S3_Unitary_Ansatz
+We generate elementary unitary operations with UCC and QCC .Unitary Coupled Cluster seemed very resource heavy and took too long to generate any useful results.
+The Qubit Coupled Cluster was instead leveraged as it returned results within reasonable time frames.
+The calculations were done with STO-3G basis because the size of the calculations were reasonable and achievable with our available machines.

 ## S4_Measurement
 In MeasurementUnitaryGenerator.py we encapsulate all the functionality (partitioning into fully commuting groups and qubit-wise commuting groups) required for preparing the pre-measurement unitaries.